Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 Do the hoke poke

 One of my favorite healthy lunches is fresh poke.
 Fresh fish and a whole lot of greens, does it get healthier than this?
 The town I live in does not exactly have a poke place I would recommend.
-I do make tropical ahi poke in my home kitchen though.
-But considering I live a two hours drive from the ocean, fresh fish is not something I have often.
+I do make tropical ahi poke in my home kitchen, though.
+But considering I live a two-hour drive from the ocean, fresh fish is not something I have often.
 On this trip to Las Vegas, I think I found my new favorite poke place.
 Too bad it is three hundred miles from my home!
 Sweet Poke has everything I have been looking for in a good poke place; So many unique fresh fish options, delicious spicy sauces and reasonable prices.

 Sweet Poke is one of the few poke places I have found that offers unagi on their menu!
 Sweet Poke, you had me at unagi.
 And that is even before I added soft shell crab and fresh yellowtail to my bowl.
 I like that they didn’t charge extra to add crab meat either.
-Sweet Poke had so many great raw fresh fish options I honestly had a really hard time choosing the protein.
+Sweet Poke had so many great raw, fresh fish options, I honestly had a really hard time choosing the protein.
 They had so many choices and they were all so wholesome.
 For the three-scoop bowl I ordered, it only came to fourteen dollars and that included the crab salad.
-I liked that they had multiple spicy sauces to add on also.
+I liked that they had multiple spicy sauces to add on, also.

 Las Vegas healthy lunch options galore

-There are many popular health food restaurants in Las Vegas like Greens and protein with their seven Las Vegas area locations and their acai bowls and vegan peanut satays.
+There are many popular health food restaurants in Las Vegas, like Greens and protein, with their seven Las Vegas area locations and their acai bowls and vegan peanut satays.
 Honestly, nothing on their menu really stood out to me (Although I had to wonder why bull’s blood was mentioned so often on their menu.
 Is that like Rocky Mountain Oysters?)

 True Food Kitchen is another Las Vegas fitness foodie favorite with starters like the vegan Roasted Acorn Squash Flatbread, studded with truffle honey, lemon almond ricotta, pistachio, Calabrian chili, arugula and garlic.
-Looking to get in all your veggies before you start drinking bloody Mary’s on the strip?
+Looking to get in all your veggies before you start drinking Bloody Marys on the strip?
 Try their Charred Cauliflower.
 It’s vegan!
 It’s gluten-free!
 It’s full of harissa tahini, Medjool date, dill, mint and pistachios.

-Ten years ago you would be hard-pressed to find any purple sweet potatoes or ube on any menus in the U.S. Now here we are in the year 2022, we survived a global pandemic and our economy might be screaming towards a recession but hey, you are on holiday in Las Vegas; Order that purple ube cream layered donut.
+Ten years ago, you would be hard-pressed to find any purple sweet potatoes or ube on any menus in the U.S. Now, here we are in the year 2022, we survived a global pandemic and our economy might be screaming towards a recession but hey, you are on holiday in Las Vegas; Order that purple ube cream layered donut.

 Driving to Las Vegas, dreaming about ube donuts.